 The Salvation Army (Lied Social Services Campus)

-Operates an emergency lodge that provides a safe place to sleep and respite from the elements.
-This no-fee shelter is available to all until capacity is met.
-They also offer meals and connections to their other long-term programs.
+Operates an emergency lodge that provides a place to sleep and respite from the elements.
+Capacity can fill quickly; call first.

 - Service: Emergency Lodge Night Shelter